 Should I bring money to pay for my tuition at Orientation?

 No, you will not need to pay for your tuition during Orientation.
 NEIU uses an electronic billing (e-billing) service.
 You will receive an e-mail notification to your NEIUport account when your e-bill is available for viewing.
 You are responsible to have your tuition and fees paid by the due dates.
 You will be responsible for all late fees regardless of the status of a bill.
 Please be aware of payment deadlines on the Tuition and Fees Payment Schedule (available under "Calendars") in your NEIU port.

 Will I be able to meet with Financial Aid during Orientation?

 Yes.
-There are presentations about Financial Aid and Scholarships during Orientation.
+There are presentations on Financial Aid and Scholarships during Orientation.
 In addition, you are welcome to stop by the Financial Aid Office and speak with a representative at the end of the orientation day.
 The Financial Aid Office is located in D Building, Room 200 (second level, above Enrollment and Bursar Services).